aycodedesign/GWDA317/README.md

-# GWDA317 - INTERACTIVE COMMUNICATION PLANNING & RESEARCH
+# GWDA317 - INT COMM PLANNING & RESEARCH

 ## SCOPE OF WORK
 * Who is the client?
 Give a brief description of the company and what they do